mholzen/information/README.md

 ## Motivation

-- use representation of knowlege as a graph to facilitate both highly abstract conceptual thinking and mundane data management
+Use representation of knowlege as a graph to facilitate both highly abstract conceptual thinking and mundane data management.

+The recent development in LLMA has confirmed my intuiton that a tremenudous amount of knowledge (if not all) is encoding in language.

+While taking a more traditional approach in storing and processing language, I am interesting in whether we can express some fundamental truths about our experience.